hexchat/documentation/helping.rst

 Documentation
 -------------

-For simple edits of the documentation just go to the page and click *Show/Edit on Github* on the left side, fork the repo, edit it, and submit a pull request.
+To edit the documentation go to the Documentation_ repository, fork it, edit it, and submit a pull request.

 For more complex additions I direct you to documentation for the projects we use: